cloud-gov/pages-core/README.md

 * Download or Clone this repository from Github either by using the command line or repo's website on Github.
 On the right side of the repo's page, there is a button that states "Clone in Desktop".
 *
+* Run `nvm use` to ensure you are using the correct version of node
 * Run `npm install` from the root(the directory that houses the projects files on your computer) of the repository to load modules and install Jekyll dependencies

 Together these commands will looks something like the following: